Mary Somerville was a self-taught mathematician and polymath. Today she might be described as a popularizer of science.

 The removal of candles is reminiscent of Sophie Germain’s experience in Paris in the same era when she tried to learn mathematics.

-In 1797, Mary’s father was knighted and promoted to Colonel of Marines after serving with distinction in a celebrated British naval victory over the Dutch fleet.
+In 1797, when Mary was 17, her family’s social status rose markedly when her father was knighted by the king and promoted to colonel of marines after he served with distinction in a celebrated British naval victory over the Dutch fleet.

 Marriage, Motherhood, and Mathematics